gkurts/TodoListSandbox/README.md

 NancyFX todo list API with various front-ends.

 Lot's of cleanup work to do.
 Don't judge me.
+It's a sandbox, mmmkaaayyy?

 NancyFx API needs a couple of more end points set up.